-- We will be reaching out to adults linked to the school: parents, volunteers, governors, and teachers etc who can provide links with other sports clubs.
+- We will be reaching out to adults linked to the school: parents, volunteers, governors, teachers etc who can provide links with other sports clubs.

 - As a school our leadership will contact nearby sports clubs and enquire whether an extra-curricular sports club can be run in school.

 - Encourage our children to improve their leadership skills through sport - through sports leader initiative.
-Not sure this makes sense

 - We will use sports leaders to run the Sports Day in summer term.